 - Has an In-Built Timer

-Family Dentists at Vita Dental Spring recommend that patients brush their teeth for at least two minutes.
+Family Dentist Spring Tx recommend that patients brush their teeth for at least two minutes.
 Electric toothbrushes have built-in timers that help one to clean for a sufficient amount of time.
 This helps to adequately remove plaque from the teeth.
 With a manual toothbrush you cannot, but you can still decide how much time you will spend on each jaw, and then time yourself.

 - Has Pressure Sensors